 How to improve the scalability of your website

 There are basically two things you can do to improve the scalability of your website.
-Either your website must consume less resources per visitor, or you have to increase the server resources.
+Either your website must consume fewer resources per visitor, or you have to increase the amount of server resources.

 The moment your site exceeds the limits of a single server setup, your costs will increase not only for your hosting plan or server.
 It will also increase your costs for consultancy, maintenance, development and make your setup more complex.